lassineguindo/lassineguindo/README.md

 ## About Me 🌟

-I’m a dedicated professional with extensive experience in tech support, cybersecurity, data visualization, and web development.
+I’m a dedicated professional with experience in tech support, cybersecurity, data visualization, and web development.
 I love solving complex problems and building innovative solutions that make a real difference.

 ✈️ Personal Interests: I love to travel, play video games 🎮, and shoot hoops 🏀